ishantheperson/ishantheperson.github.io/_posts/2019-01-06-python-c-ext-2.md

     return NULL;
 ```
 Here we use the format `"O!"`.
 The `O` indicates we are need an object,
 and the `!` indicates we will specify a type the object must have.
+We need
+to do this because Python lists don't have a corresponding C primitive.
 Then we pass in the address of the type object first.
 Now, Python will
 also throw an error if the user provides an invalid object type.